dlbrush/music-club-backend/README.md

 **Backend**
 1. PostgresQL database
 2. NodeJS backend running an Express server
+3. PG for communication between the server and the database

 **Frontend**
 1. React (via Create-React-App)
+2. React Router
-2. Bootstrap for styling and responsive design
+3. Bootstrap for styling and responsive design
 ## Starting the app locally

 ### Prerequisites